yamakkaji/concurrent-modular-agent-fork-dev/docs/docs/getting-started/creating-modules.md

 ## Next Steps

-Now that you've created your three modules, you're ready to run your first CoMA agent!
+Now that you've created your three modules, you're ready to run your first CMA agent!
 Continue to the next section to learn how to execute your agent and see it in action.

 <div style="text-align: center; margin: 2rem 0;">